mehek-niwas/PEEK/readme.md

 UPDATES:

-* Jan 2025: New notebook with a demo of PEEK used with VGG16 image classifier pretrained on ImageNet, added sample images.
+* Jan 2025: New notebook with a demo of PEEK used with a VGG16 image classifier pretrained on ImageNet (implemented in PyTorch), added sample images locally.

 Use of the PEEK method should cite the original paper: